akitaonrails/webdevbox/README.md

     $ chezmoi update

 It will prompt you for your specific information such as preferred Git email.
 I configured Tmux to have the key bind "Ctrl+Alt+n" to open a new pane directly to some documents folder to serve as a shortcut for times when you want to make quick notes or add reminders.
 I usually point to my Dropbox synced Obsidian directory, for example.

+And if you want to run podman inside Distrobox (yes! you can run a new container inside another container, podman is already configured to run rootless inside), and if you chose to map your home directory directly to your real home, then make sure to create the volume for the containers:

+    $ mkdir -p $HOME/.local/share/containers/storage/

+Whenere you `podman pull` inside the Box, the blobs will be stored there, so not to bloat the image

 And that's it.
 You can start working!